Last updated May 2023

 - Pin 5 is to ground the chip

-- Pin 6 can be used to communicate with an NFC enabled mobile phone
+- Pin 6 can be used to communicate with an NFC-enabled mobile phone

 - Pin 7 controls the interaction between the phone and the SIM

-What data is stored on my SIM card?
+What is stored on a SIM card?

-SIMs can also store text messages and recent network information, such as which local networks that you were last connected to, which can be used to work out your approximate location.
+SIMs can also store text messages and recent network information, such as which local networks you were last connected to, which can be used to work out your approximate location.

 Related content: